-- Static-analysis based methods offer coarse abstractions not intended for code search. - SMT-based methods have difficulty with loops and function calls. - Testing-based methods require limitations on their search for small snippets in order to preserve scalability.
+- Static-analysis based methods offer coarse abstractions not intended for code search. - SMT-based methods have difficulty with loops and function calls. - To preserve scalability, testing-based methods require limitations on their search for small snippets.

 Equational reasoning, in contrast, can deal with arbitrary loops and functions, and detect arbitrarily small snippets.